-One must also bear in mind that the number of mobile users has surpassed desktop users back in 2016.
-Overall mobile users continue to grow with a leading market share of 56% as compared to desktop users.
-(Refer to the graph below)
+One must also bear in mind that the number of mobile users has surpassed desktop users.
+As per Statcounter GlobalStats, overall mobile users continue to grow with a leading market share of 60.43% as compared to desktop users.

 - Smartphone users tend to spend an average of 3 hours and 15 minutes on their phones.

 The stats above clearly reveal how users across the globe are slowly shifting from desktops to mobile devices.
-Naturally, it would make sense for web designers to prioritize their efforts with a mobile audience in mind and follow the “mobile-first” rule in product design.
+Naturally, it would make sense for web designers to prioritize their efforts and follow the “mobile-first” rule in product design.

-How to Implement Mobile-First Design approach in Product Design
+How to Implement Mobile-First Approach in Product Design?

-Now let’s understand how designers can put the mobile-first approach into practice by considering the following scenario:
+Now let’s understand how designers can bring mobile-first responsive design into practice.

 Let’s assume a web designer needs to work on a website for a restaurant.
 Since the designer needs to follow the mobile-first approach, they must think about what a user will expect from a restaurant website on a mobile device.

 When it comes to desktops, web designers have all the required space to showcase more details.
-These details can include blog posts, images of party events recently hosted, the ambiance, or contact forms.
-This will help promote and advertise the restaurant better.
+These details can include blog posts, images of party events recently hosted, the ambiance, or contact forms to promote the restaurant better.

 Following the approach above will help designers build websites keeping the mobile audience in mind.
 Additionally, expanding functionalities for larger screen sizes will also be easy to accomplish for teams.

-At a high level, web designers must bear in mind the following best practices to ensure mobile-first web design:
+For complex and layered designs, web designers UI/UX experts must bear in mind the following best practices to ensure a mobile-first approach effectively:

 When it comes to mobile-first design, designers must bear in mind the fact that content is the key.
 As there are space restrictions on smaller screens, web designers must ensure that the most critical elements are prominently displayed since those are the ones users will actively look for.